Marco Rose: Managerial style

 Rose has described the basic ideas of his playing style as "emotionality, hunger and being active".
 "We want to be very active against the ball, sprint a lot.
 We want to win high balls and have short ways to the goal.
 We don't want to play high and wide, but fast, dynamic and actively forward."

 He has stated his preference for a 4–4–2 diamond, saying "I've always played a diamond when I've had the opportunity to do it, bringing in two strikers.
 Our system, even when we play with all three up front, is something like a diamond."
-However he has also used 4–3–3 and 4–2–3–1 formations at Mönchengladbach.
+However, he has also used 4–3–3 and 4–2–3–1 formations at Mönchengladbach.

 Personal life

 Rose is a Christian, who joined the faith as an adult.
+Rose has two daughters with his first wife.
+His second wife (married 2024) is Nikola Pietzsch, former German handball representative.
 His grandfather, Walter Rose, was also a footballer and played once for the Germany national team in 1937.